dkng272/Commo-Dash/SESSION_SUMMARY.md

 ### 2. Spread Calculation
 - Only appears when both inputs AND outputs exist
-- Uses aggregated data (multiple items → equal-weighted index)
+- Uses aggregated data (multiple items → sensitivity-weighted or equal-weighted index)
 - Single input/output → uses that item directly
+- Sensitivity weighting only applies in Ticker Analysis page, not dashboard

 ### 3. Correlation Display
 - **Regional only**: Group-level indexes excluded